A Deserter Abroad: South Philly

 At Fountain Porter I got to discuss beer and ice hockey at the bar.
 I know precisely fuck all about the latter, which made me feel like a proper everyman, the type politicians love to court, speaking with great confidence but zero knowledge.

-The Pub on Passyunk East, better known as The Pope, was just round the corner from the Fountain and just up the road from Geno’s, home of the city’s most renowned Philly Cheese Steak (see main image).
+The Pub on Passyunk East, better known as The Pope, was just round the corner from the Fountain and just up the road from Geno’s, home of the city’s most renowned Philly Cheese Steak (see main image – or better still, try Jen Reviews recipe at home).
 Last time I was in Philly, I fell foul of Pennsylvania’s bizarre booze laws and it was here that those laws reared their odd-shaped heads again.
 As I went to take my pint (my $2 pint!) outside, I was told a member of staff would have to take it for me and put it on my table, like I was a small child.
 A small, dipsomaniac child.

 ‘I know, I know,’ the bar dude said apologetically, as he led me to a table.
 But it’s not the bar’s fault that liquor laws tend to be written by the terminally uptight.